Jack Simon, Baron Simon of Glaisdale: Judicial career

 Simon seemed destined for a seat in the Cabinet.
 However, after three years as Solicitor-General, he resigned from his office and his seat in Parliament in 1962, to widespread surprise, to become a High Court judge, and President of the Probate, Divorce and Admiralty Division, replacing Lord Merriman.
 His legal practice at the family bar had prepared him for this position perfectly.
 The year after taking office, he had an operation to remove a benign tumour.
 The operation left him paralysed on one side of his face: he had a speech impediment and also lost the use of his right eye; he habitually wore a black eye-patch thereafter, which gave him somewhat of a piratical air.

 He remained President of the Probate, Divorce and Admiralty Division for nine years, until he was created a Life peer as Baron Simon of Glaisdale, of Glaisdale in the North Riding of the County of York on 5 February 1971 and appointed a Lord of Appeal in Ordinary.
 He retired from judicial office in 1977, but continued to attend the House of Lords and took a close interest in legislation.

 He sat as a crossbencher in the House of Lords, despite earlier sitting in the House of Commons and holding ministerial office as a Conservative.
 He was strongly opposed to Henry VIII clauses.
 He proposed a bill in 1981 to reform the spelling of British English by adopting certain practices from American English, such as replacing "-ours" endings with "-ors".

-At the time of his death in 2006 he was the last living person to have held the title of a KC having been appointed in 1951 under the reign of George VI, although he used the suffex QC between 1952 and 2006.
+At the time of his death in 2006, he was the last living person to have held the title of a KC, having been appointed in 1951 under the reign of George VI.
+However, he used the suffix QC between 1952 and 2006.